TerrapinStation/blog/_posts/2018-01-22-Dynamic Arm Templates Part 1.md

   Managed-By: 'Platforms Team'
 ```

 I then used [@pscookiemonster](https://twitter.com/pscookiemonster?lang=en)'s [PSDeploy](https://github.com/RamblingCookieMonster/PSDeploy) module to help me figure out how to deserialize my yml file into a powershell hash table.
 In the PSDeploy module there is a private module called PSYaml (**not** the same as the PSGallery PSYaml module).
-This was the only module that I could find that would let me deserialize YML straight from a file.
+This was the only module that I could find that would let me deserialize YML straight from a file into a hash table.
 I did, however, have to make a minor tweak to get this module to perform correctly.

 Now that I have a hash table in my build script that houses all of my parameters, I have a lot of flexibility to add or even change values based on any logic that I build.
-Here is a snippet from one of my scripts to show what that might look like:
+Here is a snippet from a script to show what that might look like:

 ```
-    $config = Get-CscConfigFromYaml -Path $ConfigFilePath
+    $config = Get-ConfigFromYaml -Path $ConfigFilePath

     # Set optional parameters for ARM template
     $config.Add('buildNumber', $buildNumber)